Start Building for Free

 On This Page

-This guide was written to assist developers in quickly and easily making API calls to CircleCI services to return detailed information about users, pipelines, projects, and workflows.
+This guide was written to assist developers in making API calls to CircleCI services to return detailed information about users, pipelines, projects, and workflows.
 The API v2 Specification itself may be viewed in the Reference documentation.

 API categories